VolSplat: Rethinking Feed-Forward 3D Gaussian Splatting with Voxel-Aligned Prediction: Method

-For $N$ input images, we first apply a weight-sharing ResNet~\cite{he2016deep} backbone to each RGB image to obtain $s\times$ downsampled feature maps.
+\textbf{Feature extraction and matching.} For $N$ input images, we first apply a weight-sharing ResNet~\cite{he2016deep} backbone to each RGB image to obtain $p\times$ downsampled feature maps.
 These features are then refined with cross-view attention that exchanges information with the two nearest neighboring views.
-For efficiency, this cross-attention is implemented using the Swin Transformer’s~\cite{liu2021swin} local window attention.
-After this stage we obtain cross-view–aware Transformer features $\left\{ {F}_i \right\}_{i=1}^N ({F}^i \in {R}^{\frac{H}{p} \times \frac{W}{p} \times C})$ , where $C$ denotes the feature dimension.
+For efficiency, this cross-attention is implemented with the local window attention~\cite{liu2021swin}.
+After this stage we obtain cross-view-aware Transformer features $\left\{ {F}_i \right\}_{i=1}^N ({F}^i \in \mathbb{R}^{\frac{H}{p} \times \frac{W}{p} \times C})$ , where $C$ denotes the feature dimension.